Do emotions help us make more ethical decisions?

 If the child cannot understand their own emotions or tune into the emotions of others in their family or with peers, this is a huge risk.
 If the child is unable to make ethical decisions, they are a danger to themselves and a risk to society.

 The future leaders of the world may well be our own global nomads.
-We need to make sure they have the ability to understand “emotions”.
-Many people know the 7 basic emotions: Anger, Contempt, Fear, Disgust, Happiness, Sadness and Surprise.
-By the time a person is holding political offices or CEO’s have they forgotten what they learned as toddlers?
+We need to make sure they can understand “emotions.”
+Many people know the seven basic emotions: Anger, Contempt, Fear, Disgust, Happiness, Sadness and Surprise.
+By the time a person is holding political offices or are CEO’s have they forgotten what they learned as toddlers?

 The toddler years are an important first step in emotional regulation (the process of learning how emotions make you feel inside and healthy ways to show these emotions to others).

 When a child learns to regulate or control their emotions, they learn how to:

 - show those feelings in ways that don’t hurt them or others

 - This process starts when your child is a toddler and takes many years.